TeaFactory-Digital/tea-factory-digital-admin-frontend/docs/v2/white-label.md

-**Since M14, the row is editable from inside the console** — which is what turns AC-12 from a mechanism into something you can watch happen. `/configuration` has a control for every block of the row: identity, **the fourteen flags**, collection points, banks, savings rates, the tea-packet policy, languages, branding and the push block.
+**Since M14, the row is editable from inside the console** — which is what turns AC-12 from a mechanism into something you can watch happen. `/configuration` has a control for every block of the row: identity, **the fourteen flags**, collection points, banks, savings rates, the tea-packet policy, **the credit rules**, languages, branding and the push block.
 That completeness is the criterion: one field still requiring a developer would make AC-12 false however good the rest of the screen was.